Active and passive versions available

 AMC (Active Marker Controller) for active markers

-The active target set for active markers consists of the active marker controller (AMC) and the single active markers.
-The markers can be synchronised optically or via cable.
+The active target for active markers consists of the active marker controller (AMC) and the single active markers.
+The AMC receives an optical or wired synchronization signal from the tracking system and activates the LED markers.
 Up to 6 active markers can be connected to the AMC.

-The passive markers most commonly used in tracking systems, including ART’s, are retroreflectors (see picture above).
+The passive markers most commonly used in tracking systems, including ART’s, are retroreflectors (see picture below).
 These markers reflect incoming IR radiation back in the direction of the incoming light.

 More precisely the IR radiation is back-reflected into a narrow range of angles around the source of the incoming light.
 These markers are mostly spheres covered with retroreflecting foils, but can also be stickers made from retroreflecting material.